trozware/troznet/_posts/2016-02-17-configuring-xcode.md

 An editing font should be mono-spaced i.e. every character should take up exactly the same width on the screen.
 This makes your code look neater and neater code is easier to read when you come back to it.
 I also much prefer a sans-serif font, but that is a matter of preference.

 Menlo is the font used by Xcode as a default, but there are many other options either in the default installation of OS X or as free downloads.
-I change every now and then just to keep things interesting, but my favourites are:
+I change every now and then just to keep things interesting, but my current selection is [Fira Code][13].
+I love the way it merges two character symbols into a single character for faster comprehension.

+My other favourites are:

 * [Source Code Pro][2]
 * [Hack][3]